 “I had two children, and I was about to turn 30 years old,” he says.
 “I wanted to give back to the country that provides me all the wonderful things that I have.”

 He saw an opportunity to pursue a degree and decided to take advantage of his military education benefits to earn a certificate in computer technology.
 Then, in 2008, coinciding with his transition to the Air Force Reserve Command, he decided to utilize his military benefits once again and pursue a BA in Organizational Management at Ashford University.*

-“When I came into Ashford, and they took all my military credits and my previous educational credits, I literally started off as a sophomore,” he affirms.
+“They took all my military credits and my previous educational credits, and I literally started off as a sophomore,” he affirms.
 “I was blown away by that.”